AqwamCreates/DataPredict/docs/API/Models/PassiveAggressiveClassifier.md

 #### Parameters:

 * maximumNumberOfIterations: How many times should the model needed to be trained.
+[Default: math.huge]

 * variant: Controls which PassiveAggressiveClasifier variant to use.
 Available options are: